|

 plant was originally constructed in 1940 to produce hollow blade

-propellers, which had been invented by ? and ? in Dayton, OH.
+propellers, which had been invented by two local persons in Dayton, OH.

 However, the process involved extensive forging and welding, of which GM